ROOSTER-fleet-management/rooster_fleet_manager/README.md

 #### Usage
 ***The Fleet Manager application.***<br/>
-In the **Fleet tab** gives an overview of the current *Jobs* and *Mobile Executors* in the fleet.
+In the **Fleet tab** an overview is given of the current *Jobs* and *Mobile Executors* in the fleet.
 Clicking any of the column headers will filter the lists in ascending or descending order based on that column's header.

 In the **Orders tab** new orders can created, added to a pool and placed (send to the Job Manager).
-Right clicking a order in the *Order lists* allows the user to delete it.
+Right clicking an order in the *Order lists* allows the user to delete it.
 Depending upon the provided *keyword*, a placeholder text is placed in the *Order arguments* input field clarifying the required and types of arguments.

 Hovering over certain items in the Fleet Manager will provide further information in the *status bar* at the bottom of the application.